 The following recommendations have been made to improve patient outcomes, and we are continuously working to ensure these are adopted and utilised:

-3) A national awareness campaign on incontinence should be initiated and there needs to be overall better signposting of information for patients.
+A national public health campaign promoting bladder health should be initiated and there needs to be overall better signposting of information for patients.

-4) Bladder ultrasound scanning can be used to help a healthcare professional make an informed decision about the clinical management of patients presenting with urinary bladder complications.
+Bladder ultrasound scanning should be used as the first choice to help a healthcare professional make an informed decision about the clinical management of a patient presenting with urinary bladder complications.
+A business case for scanners can be downloaded from the Online Toolkit.

-6) Hospital Trusts should invest in appropriate staff training in catheterisation.
+All relevant healthcare environments should invest in appropriate staff training in catheterisation, which could include e-learning.

-7) Every Trust should have one named person responsible for continence.
-This continence lead should be responsible for education and training.
+Every Trust should have one named person responsible for continence.
+This continence lead should be responsible for promoting education and training.